choderalab/yank/docs/installation.rst

 * `AmberTools <http://ambermd.org/#AmberTools>`_ is needed for setting up protein-ligand systems using LEaP. https://github.com/choderalab/ambertools

+  * We also provide a minimal set of the AmberTools in our repo `AmberMini <https://github.com/choderalab/ambermini>`_ which is also available through conda

 Optional
 ^^^^^^^^

 * `mpi4py <http://mpi4py.scipy.org/>`_ is needed if `MPI support <https://de.wikipedia.org/wiki/Message_Passing_Interface>`_ is desired.

 .. note:: The ``mpi4py`` installation must be compiled against the system-installed MPI implementation used to launch jobs.
 Using the ``conda`` version of ``mpi4py`` together with the ``conda``-provided ``mpirun`` is the simplest way to avoid any issues.

 * The `OpenEye toolkit and Python wrappers <http://www.eyesopen.com/toolkits>`_ can be used to enable free energy calculations to be set up directly from multiple supported OpenEye formats, including Tripos mol2, PDB, SMILES, and IUPAC names (requires academic or commercial license).
 Note that PDB and mol2 are supported through the pure AmberTools pipeline as well, though this does not provide access to the OpenEye AM1-BCC charging pipeline.

-* `scipy.weave <http://docs.scipy.org/doc/scipy-0.14.0/reference/tutorial/weave.html>`_ is an optional dependency for the replica-exchange code, though this functionality will be migrated to `cython <http://cython.org>`_ in future revisions.
+* `cython <http://cython.org>`_ optional dependency for the replica-exchange code.

 Hardware
 --------